ewiger/sugarbaby/README.md

 ---------

 Consists of:
-- a cloud service provided aggregated insight into Migros Products, GS1, USDA and more
+- a cloud service providing aggregated insight into Migros Products, GS1, USDA and more
 - A personalized web-interface with tracking products, diary overview and statistical dashboard
 - A mobile app linked with the user account that simplifies scanning of products and keeping an track over patients diet